 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
-Subsequent events were reviewed through the date of this filing for the years ended December 31, 2016 and 2017 and for the interim financial statements and disclosures for the three months ended March 31, 2017 and 2018.
+Subsequent events were reviewed through March 29, 2018 for the years ended December 31, 2016 and 2017, except for Note 6, which was evaluated through May 11, 2018.
+Subsequent events were reviewed through May 11, 2018 for the interim financial statements and disclosures for the three months ended March 31, 2017 and 2018.
 See Note 17 for additional information.